ZhgChg.Li

 }

-.breaklinePlaceholder is a custom NSAttributedString.Key I extended to mark HTML tag information for optimizing the use of line break symbols:
+.breaklinePlaceholder is a custom NSAttributedString.Key I created to mark HTML tag information and optimize the use of line break characters:

 struct BreaklinePlaceholder: OptionSet {